aws-quickstart/quickstart-ibm-liberty-eks/docs/deployment_guide/FAQs.md

 - [What deployments are in a successful installation?](#what-deployments-are-in-a-successful-installation)
 - [Where is more information about WebSphere Liberty Operator?](#where-is-more-information-about-websphere-liberty-operator)

-### General FAQa
+### General FAQs

 #### How do I connect to the EKS cluster?

 The steps to connect to the cluster depend on whether you use the boot node.

 ##### With the boot node
 - Go to the boot node.
-The boot node is linked to from the **Resources** tab of the boot node stack.
-The node ID is listed in **Outputs** of the main stack.
+The boot node is linked to from the _Resources_ tab of the boot node stack.
+The node ID is listed in _Outputs_ of the main stack.
 - Start the boot node.
 - Enable SSH to the boot node.
 Add a rule to the VPC security group that permits inbound traffic on port 22.
 - Connect to the boot node with SSH or EC2 Instance Connect in your browser.
 - Use `kubectl` commands to manage your cluster.

 ##### Without the boot node

-- Check your ARN configuration.
-Configure <<#_eks_cluster_access>>, if not done so already.
-- Use the kubernetes cli to access the EKS cluster.
+- Use the [kubernetes cli](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html) to access the EKS cluster.
 - Run the following command to update your `kubeconfig` file so that you can use `kubectl` commands to work with your cluster.
 ```
 aws eks update-kubeconfig --name <cluster_name> --region <cluster_region>
 ```

 - Replace `<cluster_name>` with your cluster name and `<cluster_region>` with your AWS Region.
 - Run any `kubectl` command to confirm that you can access the cluster.
 - For example, run `kubectl get pods` and confirm that the output messages show a successful connection to the cluster.
 ```
 $ kubectl get pods
 ```